MURPH 2026

 1:05 :: Time cap for all work inside the gym

-If you know Murph might take you longer than an hour, be a legend and scale so you can crush it within the cap.
-(Scaling isn’t weakness — it’s strategy.)
+If Murph historically takes you longer than an hour, be a legend and scale so you meet the (indoor) cap.
+Scaling isn't a consolation prize - it's smart training.

 Equipment: Bring your stuff, and keep it tight

-Be ready before class starts — not “I just need one more minute!” ready.
+Be ready before class starts — actually ready, not "I just need one more minute to fill up my water bottle" ready.

-We’ll have chalk, sunglasses, tape, and other goodies available for sale if you need a last-second assist.
+Forgot something?
+We'll have chalk, tape, sunglasses, and a few other essentials available for purchase if you need a last-minute save.

 Scaling and Modifications

-Murph is no joke, and just showing up and tackling it in any form is a serious win. 🏆
+Murph is hard.
+Showing up and doing it in any form is a serious win. 🏆

 -